CarterPerez-dev/CertGames-Core/MD's/Aggregator.md

-Here’s an example aggregator prompt you can feed to an AI that merges and refines multiple sets of suggestions into one cohesive set of recommendations:

----

 **Aggregator Prompt**:

 1. **Input**: You have three separate sets of optimization/efficiency recommendations gathered from three different AIs.
 Each AI discusses potential improvements to the same codebase, but they may overlap or conflict.